Halophila stipulacea

 It is suggested that the expansion of H. stipulacea from the Red Sea into the Mediterranean Sea was a result of the opening of the Suez Canal in 1869.
 The invasion into the Mediterranean was first documented in 1894.

 This species was first reported in the Caribbean in Grenada, Dominica, and St. Lucia in 2002, 2007, and 2008 respectively.
 By 2017, H. stipulacea had expanded to nineteen other Caribbean islands.
 In the United States Virgin Islands, H. stipulacea was first observed in 2012 along the northeast coast of St. John, followed by St. Thomas and St. Croix in 2013 and 2016 respectively.
-H. stipulacea was observed for the first time on the Venezuelan coast at Playa Mansa, near Naiguatá in La Guaira state.
+H. stipulacea was observed for the first time on the Venezuelan coast at Playa Mansa, near Naiguatá in Vargas state.

 H. stipulacea has been classified as an invasive species because of its ability to displace native species.
 It can do this by forming thick mats, adapt to changes in environmental conditions, and exist along an extreme depth gradient.